TF-Hafnium/hafnium/docs/SchedulerExpectations.md

 ### `FFA_INTERRUPT`

 The vCPU has been preempted but still has work to do.
-If the scheduling quantum has not expired, the scheduler MUST call `hf_vcpu_run` on the vCPU to allow it to continue.
+If the scheduling quantum has not expired, the scheduler MUST call `FFA_RUN` on the vCPU to allow it to continue.

 ### `FFA_YIELD`

 The vCPU has voluntarily yielded the CPU.
-The scheduler SHOULD take a scheduling decision to give cycles to those that need them but MUST call `hf_vcpu_run` on the vCPU at a later point.
+The scheduler SHOULD take a scheduling decision to give cycles to those that need them but MUST call `FFA_RUN` on the vCPU at a later point.

 ### `FFA_MSG_WAIT`